 Ms Weir, who has written a series of history books as well as novels set in the Tudor period, was speaking at the Telegraph Hay Festival.

 (Please note that I also deplored the intrusion of the foreign media in taking photographs of a scantily-clad Duchess of Cambridge.
-I do not wish to be seen as endorsing this intrusion, or Hilary Mantel's remarks about the Duchess.)
+I do not wish to be seen as endorsing this intrusion.)

-19th February: Alison Weir was approached to write an article for The Daily Telegraph on Hilary Mantel's comments on the Duchess of Cambridge.
+19th February 2013: I was approached to write an article for The Daily Telegraph on Hilary Mantel's comments on the Duchess of Cambridge.
 It is based on Mantel's lecture, not news coverage.
 You can read it online at:

-Alison's new article on Richard III and the Princes in the Tower can be read on the Books pages, under The Princes in the Tower (Read More).
-Alison's view on current developments is as follows:
+My article on Richard III and the Princes in the Tower can be read on the Books pages, under The Princes in the Tower (Read More).
+My view on recent developments is as follows:

 "While the finding of his remains is an incredible achievement, it's time to distance ourselves from the outpouring of ill-informed sentiment over Richard III, and look objectively at what the historical sources tell us.
 There is compelling circumstantial evidence that he ordered the murder of the Princes in the Tower, and incontrovertible hard evidence that he committed acts of tyranny.
 He was not popular.
 Any support he had was eroded by rumours that he had done away with the Princes, for which cause he lost the hearts of his subjects.
 He should be buried at York, where he wished to be buried, with dignity, and without fanfare.
 He intended to remarry, so it is doubtful that he would have been laid to rest beside his wife, Anne Neville, in Westminster Abbey.
 According him the honour of a state funeral would amount to official endorsement of the revisionist view of him, and that would deeply concern many serious historians.
 Let us press instead for a new examination of the bones thought to be those of the Princes in Westminster Abbey."

-Her findings on the above portrait were revealed in a presentation during the Katherine Parr Quincentenary Festival at Sudeley Castle in May.
-You can read about it in the Books section here, under The Six Wives of Henry VIII/Read More.
+My findings on the above portrait were revealed in a presentation during the Katherine Parr Quincentenary Festival at Sudeley Castle in May.

 THE BOLEYN FESTIVAL AT BLICKLING HALL

-Another version of the 'MARY BOLEYN' portrait has been brought to Alison's notice.
+Another version of the 'Mary Boleyn' portrait has been brought to my notice.
 Please go to the Books pages for more information!

-Alison's ghost story, The Anniversary, is included in The Best Little Book Club in Town, a paperback anthology of short stories published by Orion Books in association with Woman and Home magazine.
+My ghost story, The Anniversary, was included in The Best Little Book Club in Town, a paperback anthology of short stories published by Orion Books in association with Woman and Home magazine.
 For every copy sold, £1 goes to Breast Cancer Care.